Pulmonary hypertension due to lung disease and/or hypoxemia (group 3 pulmonary hypertension): Treatment and prognosis

 Treatment of associated condition — Treatment of the associated condition (eg, chronic obstructive pulmonary disease [COPD], interstitial lung disease [ILD], sleep disordered breathing [SDB]) is indicated in all patients with group 3 PH.
 However, while some strategies (eg, continuous positive airway pressure) modestly reduce pulmonary artery pressures (PAP), evidence to suggest significant reductions in PH or improved clinically impactful outcomes (eg, reduced mortality, improved exercise capacity, delayed progression) is lacking [2,3].
 Nonetheless, disease-specific therapies are assumed to result in improved alveolar hypoxia, which is thought to contribute to the pathogenesis of PH and to progression of pulmonary hypertension.
 (See "Pulmonary hypertension due to lung disease and/or hypoxemia (group 3 pulmonary hypertension): Epidemiology, pathogenesis, and diagnostic evaluation in adults", section on 'Pathogenesis'.)

 Treatment of the associated conditions are discussed separately.
-(See "Treatment of idiopathic pulmonary fibrosis" and "Management of stable chronic obstructive pulmonary disease" and "Management of obstructive sleep apnea in adults" and "Obstructive sleep apnea and cardiovascular disease", section on 'Impact of treatment'.).
+(See "Treatment of idiopathic pulmonary fibrosis" and "Management of stable chronic obstructive pulmonary disease" and "Management of obstructive sleep apnea in adults" and "Obstructive sleep apnea and cardiovascular disease in adults", section on 'Impact of treatment'.).

 - Simonneau G, Gatzoulis MA, Adatia I, et al. Updated clinical classification of pulmonary hypertension.
 J Am Coll Cardiol 2013; 62:D34.